harrisonheld/VoronoiAndMetrics/README.md

 The program will generate 5 images, one for every metric I have included.
 These have a resolution of 500x500 and have 20 sites, by default.
 These things can be altered in the parameters of the Voronoi method.
 The images will be saved to the directory specified.

-Voranoi Test Results has 10 images.
+The Voranoi Program Results folder has 10 images.
 These are examples of the output of the program.